 This being a flexible and adaptable strategy approach, future changes might be triggered by changes to local requirements and additional funding, but also could result from changes to legislation or environmental issues such as climate change (refer to the triggers listed above).
 At any such trigger point, the approach taken will be to review, to make sure the reaction is appropriate, and to consult to seek views on major changes.
+Changes could include a decision to construct more or fewer structures, amendments to existing structures once they have been built, or the introduction of additional different measures to manage flood risk.
+When a change is triggered, we will review our strategy and may need to consult before making the necessary adjustments.
+However, the level of protection shall be maintained as per the Shoreline Management Plan (SMP) of 'Hold the Line'.

-Figure 12: Overview of strategy delivery
+Figure 10: Overview of strategy delivery